MicrosoftDocs/azure-docs/articles/virtual-machines/trusted-launch-existing-vm.md

 > [!NOTE]
 >
-> Please dismiss the recommendation if Gen2 virtual machine is configured with M-Series or ARM64 VM size family.
+> Please dismiss the recommendation if Gen2 virtual machine is configured with M-Series or ARM64 VM size family as these families currently do not support Trusted launch security type.

 ## Related content